 Ventricular tachycardia occurs when the heart’s electrical system causes the ventricles to beat too fast.
 Some heart problems can interfere with the heart’s normal electrical system and lead to VT.
 These include:

-Ventricular tachycardia is often linked to other heart problems that can damage or change normal heart muscle function.
+VT is often linked to other heart problems that can damage or change normal heart muscle function.
 Damaged heart muscles can create abnormal electrical circuits that result in VT.
 You may be more at risk for VT if you have:

 Some types of genetic diseases can also lead to VT.
 These include:

 In rare cases, VT occurs when there are no other heart problems.

 When you have VT, your heart beats very fast.
 This may only last for a few seconds.
 Longer episodes are dangerous.
 The heart beats so fast that it can’t get enough blood to the rest of your body.